kkrt-labs/kakarot/README.md

 ## Deploy

+The following describes how to deploy the entire Kakarot **EVM** on StarkNet.

+It is **not** a description on how to deploy a contract on the official Kakarot zkEVM.

 The Kakarot EVM can be deployed on StarkNet using a python script utilizing the [starknet.py](https://starknetpy.readthedocs.io/en/latest/) library.

 First we need to declare some environment variables that are required for the deployment.